trx35479/platform-engineer/README.md

 Coding challenge for Platform Engineers

 # Description
-- This repo contains a simple web server written in Golang that returns a data.
+- This repo contains a simple api written in Golang that returns a set of data.
+-

 # Instruction
 1. Create a `private` repo in your own github account and invite us as collaborator.
 2. Build the code, preferably using ci/cd pipeline.
-3. Instantiate an infrastructure, it could be a kubernetes cluster (GKE or EKS) or a VM.
-You can use Terraform, Ansible, chef, puppet or any automation that you are comfortable with.
+3. Instantiate an infrastructure, it could be a kubernetes cluster (GKE, EKS or AKS) or a VM in any public cloud.
+Use Terraform, Ansible, chef, puppet or any automation that you are comfortable with.
 4. Deploy and secure the app in to the cluster and expose the webserver to the outside.

 # Expectation